stanislavzlp/BI_Stat_2020/README.md

 ## Logistic regression <a name="logreg"></a>

 Logistic regression project for data from this [sourse](https://stats.idre.ucla.edu/stat/data/binary.csv).

-Data information: A researcher is interested in how variables, such as GRE (Graduate Record Exam scores), GPA (grade point average) and prestige of the undergraduate institution, effect admission into graduate school.
+Data information: A researcher is interested in how variables, such as GRE (Graduate Record Exam scores), GPA (grade point average) and prestige of the undergraduate institution, affect admission into graduate school.
-The response variable, admit/don’t admit, is a binary variable.
+The response variable, admit/don’t admit, is binary.

 In this project I performed:
  1. EDA
- 2. Make logistic regression model
+ 2. Make a logistic regression model
  3. Checked conditions for the applicability of the model
- 4. Made and visualized predictions using logistic regression model
+ 4. Made and visualized predictions using a logistic regression model

 Project code and report stored in [project_5_amdission]()